vl4ds/Documentation/smartapp-developers-guide/preferences-and-settings.rst

 *install*
     Boolean - Set to ``true`` to allow the user to install this app from this page.
 Defaults to ``false``.
 Not necessary for single-page preferences.
 *uninstall*
     Boolean - Set to ``true`` to allow the user to uninstall from this page.
-Defualts to false.
+Defaults to false.
 Not necessary for single-page preferences.

 We will see more in-depth examples of pages in the following sections.